EZTechhelp/Samson-Media-Player/README.md

 ### IMPORTANT

-The full latest repository and source code is currently private as it is not yet ready for public consumption.
-This repository is currently VERY old and out of date.
+The full repository and source code is currently private as it is not yet ready for public consumption.
 I am looking for any and all willing testers.
 Please contact me here (github) or via email: mdodge@eztechhelp.com if you are interested in being an early tester.
 Testers will of course have full access to the source code

 ### Synopsis ###